strayMat/causal-ml-course/slides/event_studies.typ

   - Requires many control units to yield good pre-treatment fits.
   - Might be prone to overfitting during the pre-treatment period.

-  - Still requires a strong assumption: the weights should also balance the post-treatment unexposed outcomes ie. conditional ignorability.
+  - Still requires a strong assumption: the weights should also balance the post-treatment unexposed outcomes i.e. conditional ignorability.
 See @arkhangelsky2021synthetic for discussions.
   - Still requires the no-anticipation assumption.
 ]